telerik/xaml-docs/controls/radtreelistview/features/filtering.md

 ## Utilizing the AutoExpandItemsAfterFilter property

-Since **R2 2018 SP** you have the option to prevent the expanding of the RadTreeListView items after it is filtered.
+Since **R2 2018 SP1** you have the option to prevent the expanding of the RadTreeListView items after it is filtered.
 You can do that by setting the **AutoExpandItemsAfterFilter** property to **False**.
 The default value of the property is **True** which keeps the previous behavior of expanding all items after filtering.

 #### __[XAML] Example 2: Setting the AutoExpandItemsAfterFilter property__
 {{region radtreeliestview-getting-started_1}}